eli-ba/mirrors/README.md

-This utility facilitates adding multiple mirrors to your git repository.
+# Mirrors: a way to add multiple mirrors to your git repository

 ## Create a `mirrors.json` file under `~/myproject`
 ```json